The effect of snoring on the brain, heart and risk of cancer

 Snoring can be a risk factor for cancer

 The Swedish researchers conclude that untreated obstructive sleep apnea is a risk factor for cancer.
 In addition, their results have shown that the degree of oxygen deprivation caused by OSA is associated with cancer.
-So far it has been known that OSA and cancer could be connected.
+So far it has been known that OSA and cancer might be connected.
 However, it was assumed that the cause was more indirectly related to the sleep disorder associated with snoring, but rather to the health consequences such as overweight or cardiovascular diseases have lain.
-What the study could not prove due to the study design: a causal connection between OSA and cancer.
+What the study might not prove due to the study design: a causal connection between OSA and cancer.
 Palm and his team are now striving for further research.

 Snoring impairs cognitive functions